ruikurenaii/performium/README.md

 ## Any settings?
 There is a setting where you can only get to change the version of the pp system.
 Remember: Different system versions mean different values!

+## Any changes to the PP system?
+I had broke down some things for you to understand.
+The changelog can be found [here](https://ruikurenaii.github.io/performium-pp-changelog).

 ## Got any suggestions?
 If you have a suggestion (like a new pp system, a rework and such), feel free to mail me: louiesoulenkurenai@gmail.com